fullstack-development/developers-roadmap/backend/python/junior-1/python.md

 - What is a dictionary?
 - How to create a dictionary?
 - Keys
-  - How to check the existence of a dictionary key?
+  - How to check the existence of it?
   - How to get a value by it and not to catch an error if it is missing?
   - What restrictions does it have?
 - How can we iterate over a dictionary?